Daniel-Abrecht/ml666/docs/semantics.md

 However, the encoded ml666 document itself must be valid, normalized utf-8 data without any utf-16 surrogates or BOMs, and without any noncharacter codepoints, with the exception of the optional (and *not* recommended) utf8 BOM.
 Any program reading an ml666 document must validate that the document meets these criteria.
+Only a certain amount of UTF-8 code pages are currently used, so there exist valid UTF-8 sequences for not yet valid unicode characters.
+A parser may or may not reject those.
+If it does, it needs to be updated when more unicode codepoints become valid.
+A serializer must always escape such sequences, to ensure all parsers will the ml666 document.

 The decoded contents of all tokens is binary data.
 But if a program chooses to interpret any of them as text, it must encode/decode it using utf8 itself, and it must verify the validity of the decoded unicode data itself.